 Option When Used Commentary Diversion With all people Sheltering should be reserved for those people presenting for shelter that: a) most closely resemble the community's priorities for housing programs; b) have no safe and appropriate options other than shelter.
 Diversion should be attempted for every individual and family, without any subjective over-rides (thinking that a person or family CANNOT be diverted and therefore not even attempting to divert them).
 Diversion progresses to Self Resolve when the individual or family cannot be diverted from shelter.
 Self Resolving With all people that Self Resolving will always be one of at least two have entered shelter, as options for all people that experience well as all people that homelessness.
-There has to be an intentional are unsheltered and approach to supporting households to Self highly organized Resolve, with staff in shelters not thinking they Colf Decoluing erograsses to Light Touch when can predict outcomes.
-Self Resolving progresses to Light Touch when the individual or family cannot seem to get themselves out of homelessness without some financial or other support resources, but does not require the full Rapid ReHousing suite of supports and resources.
-Light Touch For those people able to Not all communities have flexible funding or self-resolve if only for staffing that can be used in this way, but those one or two, but not all that do find they have considerably more options three elements of Rapid than putting an individual or family into the ReHousing ii "Rapid ReHousing Bucket".
+There has to be an intentional are unsheltered and approach to supporting households to Self highly organized 1 Resolve, with staff in shelters not thinking they can predict outcomes. the individual or family cannot seem to get themselves or other support resources, but does not require the full out of nomeres ite of supports and resources.
+Light Touch For those people able to Not all communities have flexible funding or 0 self-resolve if only for staffing that can be used in this way, but those one or two, but not all that do find they have considerably more options three elements of Rapid than putting an individual or family into the ReHousing ii "Rapid ReHousing Bucket".
 The use of the Light Touch approach may or may not be a tool within Coordinated Entry itself.
 Light Touch progresses to Rapid ReHousing when an individual or family requires short term financial d securing housing, and support assistance.
-"Rapid ReHousing until proven otherwise" is an Rapid ReHousing Three possibilities: 1.
-First option for Neriousing all people acceptable operating approach wherein this housing intervention is tried for any person or whether they family rather than direct access to Permanent score for Rapid Supportive Housing.
+Rapid Three possibilities: "Rapid ReHousing until proven otherwise" is an ReHousing 1.
+First option for acceptable operating approach wherein this all people housing intervention is tried for any person or whether they family rather than direct access to Permanent score for Rapid Supportive Housing.
 It is critical in this scenario ReHousing or that Rapid ReHousing is attempting to make the Permanent housing permanent stable, not functioning as a Supportive placeholder until a Permanent Supportive Housing; Housing unit is available.